Call Azure Function From SPFX Webpart

 How to Delete SharePoint Online List From Azure Function visual studio 2019

-Now log in to the Azure Portal and navigate to the Azure Function App that we have created above, click on the functions option from the left side and click on the Function that we published just now.
+Now log in to the Azure Portal and navigate to the Azure Function App we created above, click on the functions option from the left side, and click on the Function we published just now.

-Click on the Get function URL button and copy the URL and keep it.
+Click on the Get function URL button, copy the URL, and keep it.
 The URL should be like below

 https://connecttosharepoint12.azurewebsites.net/api/NewFunction?code=Ywz0yHIlFxol2BqaZDdC5xLvyESRffgCTPh5mqLyyZ/UutI0n0vebQ==